 2nd Clinical Simulation P6

-Learning from a rationality debate
+Learning from a rationale debate

 (Fictional narrative by the doctor)